-The recent version of the global data compilation consisting of 35,523 terrestrial data points and 23,013 marine data points is available under the above mentioned server.
+The recent version of the global data compilation consisting of 35,523 terrestrial data points and 23,013 marine data points (Status: 12/2018) is available under the above mentioned server.

 This compilation does not contain the descriptive codes relating to metadata that were included in the previous compilations.
 A documentation is not available.
 Users are still advised to consult the references and make their own interpretations as to the quality of the data.
 The previous compilation was compiled by Pollack et al. (1993) who provided a decade update of an earliear 1976 compilation.
 A description and analysis of the data set appeared in: Pollack, H.N., Hurter, S.J., and Johnson, J.R., Heat flow from the earth's interior: analysis of the global data set, Reviews of Geophysics 31(3), 267-280, 1993.

 In July 2019, the IHFC decided (minutes) to reorganize and relaunch the International Heat Flow Database.
 An essential part of it will be the restructuring and revision of the database and the development of a new heat-flow research data information system.
 First steps towards these goals are: (i) an online questionnaire about your experiences and expertises with the heat-flow database and (ii) a special workshop at the Cermak7 to initiate the collaborative revision of the available data.